 D. Disciplinary Measures for Founded Misconduct

-When research misconduct has been recommended by the Committee, potential disciplinary action will be taken in accordance with the applicable CBA.
+When research misconduct has been recommended by the IVC, potential disciplinary action will be taken in accordance with the policies and practices of Lincoln University.

 E. Notice to ORI of Institutional Findings and Actions